KristaSmith247/KristaSmith247.github.io/readme.md

 # Krista Smith
 ### Aspiring Software Engineer

-I am currently a computer science student pursuing a Bachelor's degree.
-I started programming in 2020, and have since earned an Associate of Science degree.
+I recently graduated with a Bachelor's in computer science.
+I started programming in 2020, and have learning how to create programs that can be intuitive and fun for users.

 ## List of Projects